Effective communication networking makes the world go digital

 - Radio Systems and Networks

-The specialisation in Networking covers various aspects of wired and wireless packet switched networks and the Future Internet.
-The compulsory courses explore local and wide area wireless and wired networks, providing students with in-depth knowledge of concepts such as TCP/IP protocols suite, MAC-level algorithms and methods, and networking paradigms (e.g. peer-to-peer networking).
-The specialisation in Radio Systems and Networks provides students with a theoretical understanding and skills related to the practical optimisation and planning of wireless radio communication systems and networks, such as 3GPP HSPA, LTE, and LTE-Advanced as well as IEEE 802.11 type WiFi systems, based on an in-depth understanding of radio communications, radio propagation and system-level RF issues.
+The specialisation in Networking covers various aspects of wired and wireless packet-switched networks and the Future Internet.
+The compulsory courses explore local and wide-area wireless and wired networks, providing students with in-depth knowledge of concepts such as TCP/IP protocol suite, MAC-level algorithms and methods, and networking paradigms (e.g. peer-to-peer networking).
+The specialisation in Radio Systems and Networks provides students with a theoretical understanding and skills related to the practical optimisation and planning of wireless radio communication systems and networks, such as 3GPP HSPA, LTE, LTE-Advanced, and emerging 5G networks, as well as IEEE 802.11 type WiFi systems, based on an in-depth understanding of digital communications, radio propagation and system-level RF issues.

 Major studies and MSc thesis projects are closely linked to the research activities of the Wireless Communications research group of Tampere University, which maintains close collaborations with industry.